 Almost all activities are undertaken by volunteers.
-The Administrator of the National Youth Recorder Orchestras receives an honorarium from the Arthur Ingram Fund.
-Professional musicians in some cases charge per-session fees.
+Professional musicians may charge per-session fees.
 All other work is voluntary.

 You may choose to include further statements, where relevant, about:

 - policy on grantmaking;

 - policy programme related investment;

 - contribution made by volunteers.